-Such an excess \ciium emission would also be present in far-infrared or sub-millimeter observations of the CIB, e.g. from \textit{Herschel} or \textit{Spitzer}.
-However, while \textit{Planck} constructed all-sky maps in bands up to 857 GHz by observing tens of thousands of square degrees, far-infrared space observations have been limited to deep observations of smaller patches of the sky.
-This motivates exploring correlation at smaller scales by methods such as \textit{stacking}, where the correlated signal is amplified using an ancillary source catalog.
-Stacking has been successfully used to constrain the properties of the CIB and FIR sources \citep{Dole_2006, 2009Devlin, 2012Bethermin, 2017Wilson, 2022Romano, 2024Dunne}.
-In highly confused images (such as those produced by smaller-aperture dishes observing in the far-infrared), simultaneous stacking \citep{2013Viero} of a catalog, binned into subgroups based on emitter properties, has been effective in overcoming inherent biases and has been employed to understand infrared emission as a function of galaxy properties, particularly redshift \citep{2013Viero, Viero_2015, 2018Sun, 2020Duivenvoorden, Viero_2022}.
-Our methods extend \citet{Viero_2022}, who used analogous COSMOS-field data to explore aggregate dust and thermal properties; we further analyze the residuals from a model fit to the continuum of the spectral energy distribution (SED), instead of the regressed model parameters.
+Such excess \ciium emission would also be present in FIR or submillimeter observations of the CIB, e.g., from \textit{Herschel} or \textit{Spitzer}.
+However, while \textit{Planck} constructed all-sky maps in bands up to 857 GHz by observing tens of thousands of square degrees, FIR space observations have been limited to deep observations of smaller patches of the sky.
+This motivates exploring correlations on smaller scales using methods such as ``stacking", where the correlated signal is amplified using an ancillary source catalog.
+Stacking has been used successfully to constrain the properties of CIB and FIR sources \citep{Dole_2006, 2009Devlin, 2012Bethermin, 2017Wilson, 2022Romano, 2024Dunne}.
+In highly confused images (such as those produced by smaller-aperture dishes observing in the FIR), simultaneous stacking \citep{2013Viero} of a catalog, binned into subgroups based on emitter properties, has been effective in overcoming inherent biases and has been employed to understand infrared (IR) emission as a function of galaxy properties, particularly redshift \citep{2013Viero, Viero_2015, 2018Sun, 2020Duivenvoorden, Viero_2022}.
+Our methods extend \citet{Viero_2022}, who used analogous COSMOS\footnote{Cosmic Evolution Survey} field data to explore aggregate dust and thermal properties; we further analyze the residuals from a model fit to the continuum of the spectral energy distribution (SED), rather than the regressed model parameters.
 The residuals after continuum removal constrain spectral line emission.